 Window air conditioners are usually not fixed when broken and most often tossed and replaced.

-Most window A/C units do not come with a service port Schrader valve and need one to be installed.
+One problem when repairing a window A/C unit is they usually do not come with a service port Schrader valve and need one to be installed.

-This is an easy process which only needs a piercing valve kit.
+This is an easy process that only needs a piercing valve kit.

-You can also solder on a valve but it is not necessary and comes down to personal preference.
+You can also solder on a Schrader valve, but it is not necessary and comes down to personal preference.

 - Wire brush or emery cloth to clean the area.